 THE Imperialists were drawn up on the other Side the Canal, in an Order of Onset given.
 Battle not very different from theirs; but nevertheless it was distributed into three Attacks, one on the Right, another on the Left, and the third at the Centre.
 The Fire of the Small Arms was every where very hot a-cross the Canal; and the Enemy's Left were first disordered thereby.
-The Imperialists got over to them by the Bridge, and put them into some Confusion; but they rallied again, and vigoroufly repulfed those, by whom they had themselves before been broken.
-Then the Fire of the small Arms began again as before, within half a Pistol-shot, the Canal being between the two Armies: It lasted a full half Hour; at first with Equality on both Sides, then with Disadvantage on that of the French, who seemed to slacken in their Fire.
-This served, as it were, as a Signal to the Imperialists, who immediately thereupon passed the The Left Canal a second Time, and falling upon the Enemy, with their Bayonets fix'd Wing of the at the End of their Muskets, broke them Entirely.
-The Franch are for the moll Part very much addicted to bathing; this makes them not afraid of the Water; wherefore being hard press'd upon by their Enemies, and seeing behind them a River which was not large, they thought they might eafily get over it, plunged in headlong, without considering its Rapidity, and were almost all drowned.
-Some Dragoons, being better advised, quitted their Horses, and retired within the Head of the Bridge of Cassano.
+The Imperialists got over to them by the Bridge, and put them into some Confusion; but they rallied again, and vigoroutly repulsed those, by whom they had themselves before been broken.
+Then the Fire of the small Arms began again as before, within half a Pistol-strot, the Canal being between the two Armies: It lasted a full half Hour; at first with Equality on both Sides, then with Disadvantage on that of the French, who seemed to slacken in their Fire.
+This served, as it were, as a Signal to the Imperialists, who immediately thereupon passed the The Left Canal a second Time, and falling upon the Enemy, with their Bayonets fix'd Wing of the at the End of their Muskets, broke them entirely.
+The French are for the most Part very much addicted to bathing; this makes them not afraid of the Water; wherefore being hard press'd upon by their Enemies, and seeing behind them a River which was not large, they thought they might easily get over it, plunged in headlong, without confidering its Rapidity, and were almost all drowned.
+Some Dragoons, being better advised, quitted their Horses, and retired within the Head of the Bridge of Callano.

-French is broken and 'aorred.
+French is broken and routed.

-THE Left Wing of the Imperialists fought with no less Success than their Right.
-After having fired some Time a-cross the Canal, they leapt into the Water by whole Battalions, and drew up in Order on the other Side.'
-Two Canals still remained to get over; nevertheless that did not in the least discour-Wing of the Area age them.
-They undertook to pass them likewise, and actually did get over broken also one, in Spite of all the Enemy's Resistance, upon which some Battalions, being terrify'd, beat a Parley.
-But perceiving that almost all the Imperialists Powder he Right Wing of the powder was wet, and that the third Canal was too deep to be eatily crofled, they began again their firing, which they had left off a little, and continued it pretty briskly.
+THE Left Wing of the Imperialits fought with no less Success than their Right.
+After having fired some Time a-cross the Canal, they leapt into the Water by whole Battalions, and drew up in Order on the other Side.
+Two Canals still remained to get over; nevertheless that did not in the least discourage them.
+They undertook to pass them likewise, and actually did get over broken also, one, in Spite of all the Enemy's Resistance; upon which some Battalions, being terrify'd, beat a Parley.
+But perceiving that almost all the Imperialists Powder it pretty briskly.